Icinga/icinga-doc/markdown/de/sample-cgi.md

 # READ-ONLY USERS
 # A comma-delimited list of usernames that have read-only rights in
-# the CGIs.
-This will block any service or host commands normally shown
 # on the extinfo CGI pages.
 It will also block comments and downtimes
 # from being shown to read-only users.
 # Alternatively you can specify contactgroups too, starting